 These are the kinds of things I’m thinking about lately: work, and values.
 And how they’re connected.
 And how grateful I am for the unexpected landing spot in which I’ve found myself.
 It turns out the world of business is a tough one.
 Questions and decisions at every turn.
 To scale or stay small?
 More is more or less is more?
 Push through or step back and take a break?
 Sub divisions or whole new brands?
 How many employees?
 But with every question faced, I’m turning more and more toward my values for the answer and less and less toward my fears.

-That’s what’s is about, I think.
-Allowing our values to show up so they nurture and sustain our voices, while also nurturing and sustaining whatever work we do in the world, whether it’s being bank teller or a CEO.
+That’s what it is about, I think.
+Allowing our values to show up so they nurture and sustain our voices, while also nurturing and sustaining whatever work we do in the world, whether it’s being a bank teller or a CEO.
 It all matters.
 And it’s all amazing.

 Don't want to miss a post?